Nothing is more important to PG&E than keeping our customers and communities safe.

 Customers who are served by PG&E electric lines that run through areas that are at extreme risk for wildfire may have their power temporarily turned off for safety during extreme weather conditions.
 Find out if you’re in an area where power may be shut off for safety.

-For public safety, it may be necessary for us to temporarily turn off electricity to customers who are served by PG&E electric lines that run through extreme fire-threat areas.
-Find out if you’re in an area where power may be shut off for safety.
+For public safety, it may be necessary for us to activate a Public Safety Power Shutoff.
+During the shutoff, we will temporarily turn off electricity to customers who are served by PG&E electric lines that run through extreme fire-threat areas.
+Find out if you're in an area where power may be shut off for safety.